sudoxue/ckad/1-core-concepts.md

 8. Run a temporary Pod using the image `busybox`, shell into it and run a `wget` command against the `nginx` Pod using port 80.
 9. Render the logs of Pod `mypod`.

+## edit a pod using replace

+1. Create a pod mypod2 using image nginx, when the pod is up and running change the image from nginx to nginx:latest

 <details><summary>Show Solution</summary>
 <p>